Forest - Kindness and Killing

 Our chief is powerful.

-His presence frightens the other two.
+His presence touches the other two, and they back away.

 A dozen warriors join us.

-They turn and disappear into the forest.
+The Kalmil bow their heads, turn, and disappear into the forest.

 The chief sends for a healer to take care of my cuts.